Los Angeles County Median Home Price (2021)

 Because the median is the midpoint of all the data, each time there’s another home sale, the median changes and moves.
 You may figure with a random distribution of data, there would be an equal likelihood that future sales will be about half above and half below the median, keeping the median the same.
 But home prices change over time and are not static, and particularly during a virus pandemic like the COVID-19 coronavirus we had last year in 2020.

-For example, you might find some data sources that list the 2020 Los Angeles County median home price for last year, but only through December.
+For example, you might find some data sources that list the median home prices for last year, but only through December.
 In December, there were a new round of stay-at-home orders, as the number of COVID cases, hospitalizations, and deaths increased.

 What impact does a government order to shelter-in-place have on home sales?
 Can you assume that houses would sell for the same prices in December around the holidays as they do during the summer when people move a lot and kids are usually out of school?